Bergvca/string_grouper/README.md

-### Deduplicate a single dataset and show items with most duplicates
+### <a name="dedup"></a>Deduplicate a single dataset and show items with most duplicates

 The `group_similar_strings` function groups strings that are similar using a single linkage clustering algorithm.
-That is, if item A and item B are similar, and item B and item C are similar, but the similarity between A and C is below the threshold, all three items are grouped together.
+That is, if item A and item B are similar; and item B and item C are similar; but the similarity between A and C is below the threshold; then all three items are grouped together.

 ```python